nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 1. Introduction
 RemindMe aims to help students from the School of Computing(SOC) at the National University of Singapore(NUS).
-It helps manage school modules and events while keeping track of deadlines and friends' birthday.
+It helps manage school modules and events while keeping track of deadlines and friends' birthdays.
 RemindMe provides a calendar view for events, allowing you to visualize and plan your schedules.
 RemindMe uses Command Line Interface(CLI) and Graphical User Interface(GUI), making it perfect for you if you like these attributes.
 If you can type fast, you will reap more benefits from RemindMe than traditional GUI scheduling apps.
 Let's get started with [Section 2](#2-quick-start)